 There’s nothing wrong with pretty portraits (in fact, we still took time out for a few relaxed, fun poses).
 Yet everything is so right about showing what it really looks like on a random Tuesday summer evening.

 Now those little cuties are full-fledged tweens and a teenager.
 There was no elaborate plan for our session other than hanging out with the kids.
 Mom had explained that the evenings were still the “coming together” time for her family—11-year-old triplet girls and a 17-year-old son.

 “The kids are getting older and more independent, but we still have a strong family bond.”

 Showing that bond became my mission.
 I could barely wait for the session.

-It turns out Mom wasn’t kidding – they are all as tight as can be.
+It turns out Mom wasn’t kidding—they are all as tight as can be.
 She also mentioned they are generally quiet, but failed to share how energetic they all are at the end of the day!
 The kids played in the backyard on the trampoline and then we moved out to the front to the basketball net in the street for a solid hour and they genuinely enjoyed being together.
-It seriously was non-stop action (even when we went inside, the girls continued practicing splits and kartwheels in their gymnastics room!).
+It seriously was non-stop action (even when we went inside, the girls continued practicing splits and cartwheels in their gymnastics room!).

-Whenever I’m invited in to a family’s home, my only hope is that show me their real.
-After just a few minutes with these people I could feel the tingling deep down in my bones; this is where I’m supposed to be and what I’m meant to do.
+Whenever I’m invited in to a family’s home, I only hope that show me their real.
+After just a few minutes with these people, I could feel the tingling deep down in my bones; this is where I’m supposed to be and what I’m meant to do.